mwaskom/lyman/doc/experiments.rst

    surf_smooth
     Extent of spatial smoothing (in mm) to apply after sampling to the surface.

+   sampling_range
+    A 3-tuple of floats where where to start, stop and the size of the step (all in `sampling_units`) when projecting data onto the white surface.
+This only applies to group analysis in fsaverage space.

    sampling_units
-    A string that is either "frac" or "mm" that makes up part of the specification for projecting results onto the surface manifold.
+    A string that is either "frac" or "mm" that makes up part of the specification for projecting results onto the surface manifold (it determines the units of the `sampling_range` paramters`).
 This only applies to group analysis in fsaverage space.

    sampling_method
-    A string that is either "average", "max", or "point that makes up part of the specification for projecting results onto the surface manifold.
-This only applies to group analysis in fsaverage space.
+    A string that is either "average", "max", or "point" that makes up part of the specification for projecting results onto the surface manifold (it determines how to summarize the samples obtained using `sampling_range` and `sampling_method` into a single value at each verex).

-   sampling_range
-    A 3-tuple of floats where where to start, stop and the size of the step (all in `sampling_units`) when projecting data onto the white surface.
 This only applies to group analysis in fsaverage space.

    surf_corr_sign
     A string that is either "pos", "neg", or "abs" for the sign of the test to